-MTC plans to modify its vanpool program to be similar to programs already in operation in San Diego, Los Angeles, Denver, Arizona and elsewhere.
-San Diego's program began in 2001 and saw 5% to 10% growth in the vanpool fleet every year through FY13.
-LA Metro began its program in 2007 and the vanpool fleet has grown about 14% per year.

-Accordingly, MTC plans to modify the current vanpool subsidy from the \$500 startup only incentive to a \$300 per month per van subsidy for as long as the vanpool operates and meets the minimum usage requirements.
-Currently vanpool rentals cost approximately \$1,300 to rent and operate per month.
-The \$300 per month would reduce these costs by 23%.
-MTC assumes this incentive will significantly increase the vanpool fleet, increasing the number of vans in 2020 to 700 and doubling the 2013 fleet by 2035 (this equates to 1,030 vanpools), after which the number of vanpools would stabilize.
+MTC plans to implement a vanpool program similar to programs already in operation in San Diego, Los Angeles, Denver, Arizona and elsewhere.
+San Diego's program began in 2001 and saw five to ten percent growth in the vanpool fleet every year through fiscal year 2013.
+LA Metro began its program in 2007 and the vanpool fleet has grown about 14 percent per year.
+MTC assumes the incentives these program provided will increase the Bay Area's vanpool fleet, increasing the number of vans in 2020 to 700 and doubling the 2013 fleet by 2035 (this equates to 1,030 vanpools), after which the number of vanpools would stabilize.
 The sustained fleet of 1,030 vans is slightly more than the 1996 peak of 900 vans.
+Accordingly, MTC plans to reevaluate the incentive package to reduce monthly operating costs.

 Over time, the vanpool incentive is expected to become self-funding.
 This is accomplished by reporting the ridership mileage to the National Transit Database (NTD) which returns funding to the region for transit.
-Cities, including San Diego, Los Angeles, Denver, and Arizona, have found that NTD reporting of vanpool data returns more money to a jurisdiction than the amount spent to offset vanpool costs.
+Cities such as San Diego, Los Angeles, Denver and Arizona have found that NTD reporting of vanpool data returns more money to a jurisdiction than the amount spent to offset vanpool costs.
 For example, the Northern Virginia Transportation Commission found that failure to report vanpool data in the Washington, D.C. metropolitan area resulted in a \$6-\$8 million loss per year, and that each \$1 invested would have returned more than \$2 in transit funds.
 Los Angeles spends \$7 million annually to off-set vanpool costs and brings back \$20 million in additional transit funding.
 While the amount returned varies depending on the number of passenger miles travelled; vanpools that log more miles and carry more passengers have higher returns.
 MTC estimates that for every \$1 spent on vanpools, it could expect a return of about \$1.40 in transit funds.